huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_snapshot.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the evs snapshot resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new EVS snapshot resource.

 * `volume_id` - (Required) The id of the snapshot's source disk.
 Changing the parameter creates a new snapshot.

 * `name` - (Required) The name of the snapshot.
 The value can contain a maximum of 255 bytes.